dominictarr/phoenix/README.md

 Web applications without servers, social networks without advertisers, messaging without surveillance, gardens without walls.

 Phoenix is a peer-to-peer network.
-It uses crytographic keypairs to create feeds and publish unforgeable entries which can spread across the network (see [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt)).
+It uses cryptographic keypairs to create feeds and publish unforgeable entries which can spread across the network (see [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt)).
 Public bot users aggregate and redistribute the feeds, but phoenix has no "servers."
 Every node is equal, and the network is fully open!

 Join us in #scuttlebutt on freenode.